nordicenergy-co/guardian-proof-of-stake-platform/How-it-Works?.md

-# The Guardian - Proof of Stake Consensus Protocol (idea)
+# The Guardian - Proof of Stake Consensus Protocol

 ## Blockchain Business Platform